-In the midst of last-minute Easter preparation, be sure your staff remembers arguably the most important team your church can assemble....the first-time guest team.
-This Easter make sure you are prepared to welcome, serve, and provide a glimpse of community to your first-time guests.
+In the midst of week-to-week preparation, be sure your staff remembers arguably the most important team your church can assemble....the first-time guest team.
+Make sure your church is prepared to welcome, serve, and provide a glimpse of community to your first-time guests.
 Danny Franks at Lifeway Leadership reveals why first-time guest team might be where your focus should be this week.

 What Is a First-Time Guest Team?

 Don’t tell anyone I told you this, but I think your church’s may be the most strategic and the most fruitful when it comes to designing a weekend experience that honors people and helps them take their next steps toward Jesus.
 You might call your team different things: welcome center, information booth, or next steps area.

 This team is so important because they have the most face time with guests.
 The team acts almost as a personal concierge for the guest, serving as an advocate on their behalf to make sure that they know where to go, have basic questions answered, feel comfortable finding their way around an unfamiliar location, and know where to come for more information.
 It’s no wonder that the volunteers who serve at our church’s first-time guest area are considered some of the first people that our guests count as their friends at the church.

 How Does It Work?

 We try to figure out exactly what a guest would want to make their experience run smoother and help them get there.
 It’s a lot of point A to point B work, but it ends up being very effective.